 Inpatient treatment and Residential Treatment includes room and board in a Semi-private Room (a room with two or more beds).

 Services include the following:

-- Diagnostic evaluations and assessment.

-- Treatment planning.

-- Treatment and/or procedures.
+- Diagnostic evaluations, assessment and treatment and/or procedures.

-- Medication management and other associated treatments.
+- Medication management.

 - Individual, family and group therapy.

 - Crisis intervention.

 The Mental Health/Substance-Related and Addictive Disorders Administrator provides administrative services for all levels of care.